Key2Consulting/PowerSync/README.md

 The OleDb provider can use any OleDb compatible database.
 However, the use of a database repository requires the creation of a database which conforms to the structures and capabilities required by PowerSync.
 Since database systems and their proprietary syntax can vary significantly, PowerSync delegates creation and management of the database repository to your project.
 However, PowerSync does include *Kits* which contain pre-packaged and fully functional database repository projects ready to use.
 Once deployed, maintaining and upgrading database repositories based on those kits is the responsibility of the developer.

-TODO: We may need to reconsider this, since we want use to be as simple as possible.
-#### Usage
-TODO

 ## Activities
 PowerSync activities organize your data integration workload into atomic units of work.
 You execute an Activity with the `Start-PSYActivity` or `Start-PSYForEachActivity` functions.
 Although activities are not required, they provide certain benefits:
  - Log operations performed during an activity are associated to that activity.